pulzeai-oss/evals/PULZE_V1_BLOG_POST.md

 ## Pulze V1.0: Your Foundation, Not Your Ceiling

-Much like Mistral AI's approach of releasing open-source foundation models (Mistral 7B, Mixtral) that customers then fine-tune with proprietary data to create superior domain-specific models, **Pulze v1.0 serves as a conversation starter and baseline** – not the end destination.
+Our approach follows suit of the ones of many leading AI labs by releasing open-source foundation models that customers then fine-tune with proprietary data to create superior domain-specific models, **Pulze v1.0 serves as a conversation starter and baseline** – not the end destination.

 We've built Pulze v1.0 on publicly available MMLU benchmarks and released it openly to demonstrate the platform's capabilities.
 Internally, we've already built dozens of specialized routers extending v1.0's architecture, each optimized for specific use cases: code generation, medical queries, legal analysis, creative writing, and more.

 ### The Open Foundation Model

-Pulze v1.0 is our "Mistral 7B moment" – a production-ready baseline that showcases:
+Pulze v1.0 is a production-ready baseline that showcases:
 - The technical feasibility of KNN-based routing
 - Real performance data across 7 leading models
-- A proven evaluation methodology using Router-as-a-Judge
+- A proven evaluation methodology using **Router-as-a-Judge**
 - The complete end-to-end workflow from data to deployment

 ### Your Custom Models

-Just as Mistral's customers don't stop at the base model, your journey doesn't end with v1.0.
+Just as our customers don't stop at the base model, your journey doesn't end with v1.0.
 The platform enables you to:

 **Build on the Foundation**: Start with v1.0's architecture and evaluation templates, then layer in your proprietary data – customer support tickets, internal documentation, domain-specific queries – to create routers that dramatically outperform generic solutions.